 2 Softwareselectable units, rather than hardware, are more suitable for use where the extent of crossstrapping provided is determined from the reliability analysis.

-Any selection of prime or redundant equipment shall be reversible.
+The spacecraft shall provide the capability to overwrite the current live selection of prime and redundant equipment, and to reversibly switch over usage between prime and redundant units.

-This implies that the space segment design supports switching between prime and redundant equipment in both directions.
+This implies that the space segment supports switching between prime and redundant equipment in both directions.
+This is typically used to test redundant units in flight, or to return to operations a unit previously declared failed by an on-board surveillance.

 For each onboard function, there shall be at least one alternative configuration that can achieve the same function using different onboard units.

-Onboard functions shall have welldefined inputs and outputs that are accessible from the ground for workaround solutions in case of contingency operations.

-Whilst inputs to onboard functions can be modified from the ground (e.g. threshold settings), this does not include the manipulation of onboard measurements.
+All parameters used for autonomous operations shall be able to be updated by telecommand and available in engineering telemetry, without requiring ground use of on-board software patch and dump commands.

+Example parameters include thresholds for limit checking or thresholds and biases for attitude control.

-Onboard storage and buffer areas should be resizable to cater for nonnominal mission events.
+Onboard storage areas should be resizable to cater for nonnominal mission events.

 There can be operational restrictions on how this is achieved.

-The allocation of budgets for onboard resources shall provide the specified spare capacity for each subsystem and each payload.

-1 For example, mass memory, power, fuel.

-2 This spare capacity is provided in order to ensure flexibility during the mission.

-The capability shall be provided to determine, at any point in the mission and with the specified accuracy, the remaining onboard resources that impact on mission lifetime.
+The spacecraft shall provide the cabability to determine, at any point in the mission and with the specified accuracy, the remaining onboard resources that impact on mission lifetime.

-1 For example, power, cooling fluid, fuel.

-2 The accuracy is specified to be compatible with the mission requirements.Testability
+1 This includes: remaining propellant, maximum solar array power generation, maximum battery capacity, remaining coolant for instruments (if applicable).

+2 The capability to determine the remaining on-board resources can be achieved using on-board engineering telemetry and associated ground processing algorithms.

+The on-board resource usage associated to given configurations of the spacecraft and its payloads, subsystems and units shall be deterministic.

+Examples include power consumption and data generation rate.

+Testability

-Each application process shall provide the capability to perform a set of endtoend test functions which can be exercised under ground control.
+The spacecraft shall provide the capability to perform endtoend tests of any on-board application process, which can be exercised under ground control.

 For example, an “are you alive” function which generates a response for testing the endtoend connection between the ground and an application process.

-For test purposes, the capability should be provided to operate redundant onboard equipment in an “offline” manner (i.e. in parallel with, but without any disturbance to, the prime equipment).
+For test purposes, the capability shall be provided to operate redundant onboard equipment in an “offline” manner.

+1 Off-line means in parallel with, but without any disturbance to, the prime equipment.

-This capability can be unfeasible if the redundant unit has an unacceptable disturbing influence such as in the case of a momentum wheel.
+2 This capability can be unfeasible if the redundant unit has an unacceptable disturbing influence such as in the case of a momentum wheel.

 The capability should be provided to confirm the health of a currently unused unit prior to operational utilization.